 The definition is simple: safety culture refers to the ways that safety issues are addressed in a workplace.
 It reflects attitudes, beliefs, and values employees share in relation to safety.
-A strong safety culture is key , especially today when so many companies in the oil industry are cutting jobs to hold the bottom line.
-With fewer people doing the work, there is a chance corners could be cut in an attempt to maintain certain levels of productivity.
+A strong safety culture is key, especially today when so many companies in the oil industry are cutting jobs to hold the bottom line.
+With fewer people doing the work, there is a chance corner could be cut in an attempt to maintain certain levels of productivity.

-Considering petroleum industry workers are handling hazardous materials, there is always a chance something could go wrong and that could lead to people getting hurt, workplace shutdowns, financial losses and a blemish on a companies reputation.
-Safetybiz’s Jay Preston told Industrial Safety & Hygiene News, “the three biggest issues are falls, toxics and catastrophes.”
+Considering petroleum industry workers are handling hazardous materials, there is always a chance something could go wrong and that could lead to people getting hurt, workplace shutdowns, financial losses, and a blemish on a company’s reputation.
+Safetybiz’s Jay Preston told Industrial Safety & Hygiene News, “the three biggest issues are falls, toxins, and catastrophes.”

 A paper released by the National Energy Board lists the key factors to protecting your employees and ensuring you have a strong safety culture in place: